MyTruAI/QIL/Q-Auth/README.md

 Q-Auth is a quantum-powered bio-authentication system that integrates biometric data with quantum information processing to create a highly secure authentication method.

+## Note: This is a basic version of the Q-Auth app.
+We are devolping a fully fucntional application for both IOS and Andriod that is currently close sourced.
+If interested in our work please contact us @ Finn@myinfinite.spcae

 ## Features

 - **Biometric Input**: Supports fingerprint scanning and facial recognition.